 The key difference between the two is that public shares are listed on a stock market where investors can go buy and sell shares without too much hassle.
-Private shares on the other hand don’t offer investors the same luxury.
-Since they aren’t traded on a stock market, finding a potential buyer or seller can be difficult, which can cause an issue when things go wrong.
-Take Woodford’s flagship fund, the LF Woodford Equity Income Fund that invests in private shares, for example.
-All trading has been suspended and investors are unable to sell their holdings.
+Private shares on the other hand don’t offer investors the same ease of trading, as they aren’t listed on a stock market, so finding a potential buyer or seller can be difficult.

 Sometimes private companies transform into public companies.
 When this happens shares of the company change from private to public.
 A typical transformation involves an initial public offering (IPO) where the private company will list its shares on a stock market, allowing all types of investors to buy and sell its shares with relative ease.
 For instance, in May 2019, the ride-hailing app, Uber, listed its shares on the New York Stock Exchange.
 Before the IPO took place, it would be nigh on impossible for your everyday investors to buy shares in the privately-owned Uber.
 However, now a public company, its shares are publicly traded on a stock market opening up accessibility to any investor with an online trading account.

-Investors who look to hold shares in their investment plans are doing so with one aim: to make a profit.
+Investors who buy shares to hold in their investment plans are doing so with one aim: to make a profit.
 This can be done in two ways, either via capital gains or income.

-We talk about capital gains when you’re selling a share that has increased in value.
+Capital gains are the profit you make when you’re selling a share that has increased in value.
 It usually occurs when the company is successfully growing its revenue and earnings, or when there is speculation.